 © Monkey Business Images | Dreamstime.com

-Going into the New Year, your health will thank you if—along with your other New Year’s Resolution ideas—you make gratitude exercises a part of your regular, daily routine.
-Gratitude training, through keeping a daily gratitude journal or other techniques, might be vitally important to boosting your health and well-being, just like regular exercise is.
+As we celebrate Thanksgiving and edge ever closer to a new year, your health will thank you if you make gratitude exercises a part of your regular, daily routine.
+Gratitude training, which involves such techniques as keeping a daily gratitude journal, among other strategies, might be vitally important to boosting your health and well-being, just like regular exercise is.

 Research shows that gratitude is correlated with positive emotional functioning, social relationships, and overall well-being.
 Being thankful can also protect against mental health problems and is associated with a lower risk of depression, generalized anxiety disorder, phobias, and drug abuse.

-Gratitude likely also benefits diseases like heart conditions and cancer, helping things such as recovery, risk of relapse, and quality of life in these conditions.[1,3,4] One study found that patients with neuromuscular conditions who kept a gratitude journal had better positive affect (mood) and life satisfaction in both self-reports and reports by significant others.
+Gratitude likely also benefits diseases like heart conditions and cancer, helping recovery, risk of relapse, and quality of life for those dealing with such conditions.[1,3,4] One study found that patients with neuromuscular conditions who kept a gratitude journal had better positive affect (mood) and life satisfaction in both self-reports and reports by significant others.

 Questions to ask yourself regularly include: